the-monorepo/nexus/CONTRIBUTING.md

 For anything else:
 1. Run `./scriptplan help`.

+## OS Support

+Building/formatting/linting this monorepo is communicated via the `scriptplan` program.
+There are different versions of this program for different OSs:
+- OSX: `./scriptplan`
+- Windows: `./scriptplan.exe`

+See the quickstart section for how to use it (more documentation pending).

 ## Prerequisites
 Either run `./scriptplan install-osx` or inspect the command itself in [.scripts.yaml](./.scripts.yaml) to install any dependencies required to build the (majority of) the packages in this repo.